Psychotherapy for the Treatment of Addictions

 We encourage you to open up, share and also to listen to what other people are going through; the aim is to try to help each other solve arising issues with the help of the present qualified counsellor.
 Many share with us that hearing the stories of other people in recovery has been a maturing and inspirational experience for them.
 Within these sessions, you may discover something beautiful and beneficial for yourself from the example and experience of your peers and, eventually, become a role model to others in your group.
 (2)

-One-to-one therapy can be particularly beneficial if you’re suffering from a co-occurring mental health condition such as depression, PSTD or bipolar disorder.
+One-to-one therapy can be particularly beneficial if you’re suffering from a co-occurring disorders (addiction and mental health conditions) such as depression, PSTD or bipolar disorder.
 It is, however, successfully utilised also in most treatments for addiction.
 During treatment, you can focus on feeling better, safer and healthier.
 We’ve helped thousands of people overcome addiction and feel again attached to the world and in control of their lives.
 (3)

 Types of Psychotherapy at Sanctuary Lodge

 In addition to traditional therapies that have been found to have high success rates such as cognitive behavioural therapy and group therapy, we offer holistic therapies.
 (4) These are very hard to put into a frame, so research on the success rates, although available, are still not fully developed.
 Holistic therapies focus on healing your body, mind and spirit.